tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 It's not a fancy X-macro, but it's a short and flexible Ruby script.

-Then I took the DOMJIT abstract heap generator, modified the output format slightly, and had it generate its int pairs:
+Then I took the DOMJIT abstract heap generator---also funnily enough a short Ruby script---modified the output format slightly, and had it generate its int
+pairs:

 ```rust
 mod bits {